AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

 or the annotation given to a region of interest.
 * Currently nodes without a display text also show the number of times they have been calculated as a debugging aid.

+### Creating new nodes

+This is done by **clicking a node type button in the palette and dragging the button onto the graph.**

 ### Selecting and opening graph nodes